eirikstine/eirikstine.github.io/index.md

 Are you looking to create professional-grade documents with LaTeX, but don’t know where to start?
 This course is the perfect introduction!
 Whether you need to write a thesis, research paper, or book, we’ll guide you through the process with clear, frustration-free lessons.
 Taught by Eirik and Stine that have over 10 years of combined experience with LaTeX.

 This course covers everything from basic document structure to advanced features like math formatting, citations, and creating figures with TikZ.
 By the end, you’ll be confident using LaTeX and Overleaf to produce polished, academic-level documents.
 Plus, with quizzes, projects, and personalized support, you’ll master LaTeX in no time!

+**Testimonials**:
+- *Great course!
+It was very enjoyable learning LaTeX, I am telling all my friends about it!
+The instructors were very good and each section was very understandable.*
+- *Very informative and easy to follow, excellent class for beginners.*
+- *I've had some experience with LaTeX before so not that much new content for me however it is nicely presented and I still learn some useful syntax.*

 [Purchase Master Academic Typesetting with LaTeX for 49.90$](https://www.udemy.com/course/mastering-latex/?couponCode=NOVEMBER_50_OFFER)